Haley Kalil Kicks Off Birthday Celebration With Jaw-Dropping Topless Instagram Snap

 Haley Kalil’s birthday might still be a few days away, but the stunner is already smiling from ear to ear in anticipation for it.

 On Friday, August 2, the Sports Illustrated model took to her Instagram page to kick off the celebration for her 27th birthday with a sizzling new snap that is certainly not getting ignored by her 275,000 followers.
-The sunlit photo captured Haley standing over a large vanity counter top as a faucet dripped water into the sink in front of her.
-The model’s fans, however, may not have even noticed her surroundings, instead being captivated by her eye-popping, skin-baring ensemble that left very little to the imagination.
+The sunlit photo captured Haley standing over a large vanity countertop as a faucet dripped water into the sink in front of her.
+The model’s fans, however, may not have even noticed her surroundings and may have rather been captivated by her eye-popping, skin-baring ensemble that left very little to the imagination.

 The soon-to-be birthday girl sent pulses racing by going completely topless in the photo, sending temperatures soaring on her Instagram feed.
 Her arm was expertly bent in front of her bare bosom to offer some coverage to the exposed area, though plenty of cleavage was still very much left on display — a scene her followers did not seem upset by.

-On her lower half, the stunner put on an equally-as-scandalous display by sporting nothing more than a minuscule pair of purple bikini bottoms that were so tiny, they may have even gone unnoticed by some.
-The itty-bitty garment left the babe’s curvy booty — which was given a natural spotlight thanks to the sun shining in — completely on display, and sat high on her hips to accentuate her trim waist and slender frame.
+On her lower half, Kalil put on an equally-as-scandalous display by sporting nothing more than a minuscule pair of purple bikini bottoms that were so tiny, they may have even gone unnoticed by some.
+The itty-bitty garment left the babe’s curvy booty — which was given a natural spotlight thanks to the sun shining in — completely on display and sat high on her hips to accentuate her trim waist and slender frame.

 No accessories were added to Haley’s NSFW look, letting her impressive physique take center stage in the shot.
 Her signature red tresses were unkempt and fell wildly around her face and down her bare back.
 A few of her locks fell in front of her face, but enough to completely cover her nearly makeup-free face that let her natural beauty and striking features shine.